First and second-generation black hole and neutron star mergers in 2+2 quadruples: population statistics

 \subsection{Initial GW merger times}

-Lastly, \F~\ref{fig:t_GW_m1} shows the distributions of the first-generation GW merger times (cf. \Eq~\ref{eq:tGW}).
+Lastly, \F~\ref{fig:t_GW_m1} shows the distributions of the first-generation GW merger times (cf. \Eq~\ref{eq:tGW}; we ignore spins when computing merger times).
 These times are calculated from the orbital elements right after binary compact object formation.
 Therefore, any isolated binary would only merge in our simulations if $t_{\mathrm{GW},\,i} < 14 \,\gyr$.
 Indeed, decoupled systems show a sharp cutoff in $t_{\mathrm{GW},\,i}$ near $14\,\gyr$.
 Most coupled systems also have $t_{\mathrm{GW},\,i}<14\,\gyr$ (showing that they would have merged also in isolation and indicating that our coupling/decoupling criterion is conservative).
 However, a small fraction of coupled systems has an initial merger time-scale greatly exceeding $14\,\gyr$.
 In these systems, the merger has been accelerated by secular eccentricity excitation.